-Shopping $155 is towards a Fitbit (birthday present to myself). $94 is impulse shopping at Nordstrom (One skirt, one pair of shoes). $25 is a new pair of shoes from Target which I am already hating.
+Shopping $155 is towards a Fitbit (birthday present to myself).
+Even though it’s taken a large chunk of my money, it is a useful addition to my life and has aided me in staying healthy and fit. $94 is impulse shopping at Nordstrom (One skirt, one pair of shoes). $25 is a new pair of shoes from Target which I am already hating.
 I need to put a ban on buying flats at Target.
 It never ends well for me.
 The remainder ( $74) is miscellaneous Target shopping for necessities like pet supplies, house supplies and some personal care supplies, but I’ve already discarded the receipts so I can’t really break it out further than that.
 I’d like to say this month is not representative of my usual shopping habits, what with my birthday treat yo’self, but I’m afraid that’d be a lie.
 Ugh.

 Bills & Utilities: Cell phone, tax bill I’m repaying over 3 years.
 (Thanks City of Lakewood, Ohio) and a credit card payment.

 The Rest: I had several “special”expenses that hit this month and inflated my categories above what I think their average should be:

 Pets: Multiple vet visits for street cat to get her shots.
 This will carry on in May.

 Travel: Paid for TSA Pre-check.
 Expense occurs every 5 years.
 Also airport parking several times.